-- (a) Connection shall be by gravity flow via laterals to public mains or waterways, or to a roadside kerb, or swale, or rainwater tanks; - (b) All new urban lots shall be provided with individual service laterals, unless on-site disposal is approved by the TA; - (c) Each connection shall be capable of serving the whole of the lot.
-Where, for physical reasons, this is not practicable a partial service to the building area only may be acceptable (subject to approval of the TA); - (d) The minimum internal diameter of connections shall be: - (v) 100 mm for residential lots - (vi) 150 mm for commercial and industrial lots and connections serving two dwellings or residential lots - (vii) 200 mm for connections serving three or more dwellings or residential lots (unless otherwise approved by the TA); - (e) The connection shall be of a type capable of taking the spigot end of an approved pipe; - (f) Where the stormwater pipeline is outside the lot to be served, a connection pipeline shall be extended to the boundary of the lot and be marked by a 50 mm x 50 mm timber stake extending to 600 mm above ground level and painted blue; - (g) Connection to stormwater systems such as vegetated swales, soakpits, or soakage basins is acceptable provided the system is approved by the TA; - (h) All connections to pipelines or MHs shall be sealed by removable caps until such time as they are required;

-(i) Connections shall be indicated accurately on as-built plans.
+- (a) Connection shall be by gravity flow via laterals to public mains or waterways - (b) All new urban lots shall be provided with individual service laterals, unless on-site disposal is approved by the TA; Connection to kerb adaptors in kerb and channel will not be allowed in new developments. - (c) Each connection shall be capable of serving the whole of the lot.
+Where, for physical reasons, this is not practicable a partial service to the building area only may be acceptable (subject to approval of the TA); - (d) The minimum internal diameter of connections shall be: - (v) 100 mm for residential lots - (vi) 150 mm for commercial and industrial lots and connections serving two dwellings or residential lots - (vii) 200 mm for connections serving three or more dwellings or residential lots (unless otherwise approved by the TA); - (e) The connection shall be of a type capable of taking the spigot end of an approved pipe; - (f) Where the stormwater pipeline is outside the lot to be served, a connection pipeline shall be extended to the boundary of the lot and be marked by a 50 mm x 50 mm timber stake extending to 600 mm above ground level and painted blue; - (g) Connection to stormwater systems such as vegetated swales, soakpits, or soakage basins is acceptable provided the system is approved by the TA; - (h) All connections to pipelines or MHs shall be sealed by removable caps until such time as they are required; - (i) Connections shall be indicated accurately on as-built plans.
 Location relative to boundaries, depth to invert and ground level shall be given as a minimum.